Service Agreements

 - The agreement's next due date automatically advances by the interval

-- The service history is recorded under the agreement
+- The history of completed visits stays linked to the agreement

-It's a self-sustaining loop — do the work, close the service, and NORDVEST queues up the next one.
+It's a self-sustaining loop — close the request, and NORDVEST queues up the next one.

 Best Practices